mitkox/AzureTerraformWorkshop/challenges/08-security/readme.md

     > **NOTE**: You are using the `random_password` instead of the `random_string` resource to ensure that the generated password is not output in clear text to logs, etc. It will still be stored in the state file which is why it is critical to properly secure your terraform state.

-Last but not least, we need to create a Azure Key Vault and assign a secret to it.
+In the next step we need to create a Azure Key Vault and assign a secret to it.
 Manipulating secrets in Azure Key Vault require an access policy which we will create with the credentials collected from the data provider defined above.
-Add following code to your
+Add following code to your `main.tf` file:
-`main.tf` file:

 ```Terraform
 resource "azurerm_key_vault" "main" {